parroty/kindle-highlights/README.markdown

 **Required gems**

-* ruby-aaws
+<strike>* ruby-aaws</strike>
 * Mechanize

-The ruby-aaws gem assumes you have an Associates tracking code, and Product API credentials.
+<strike>The ruby-aaws gem assumes you have an Associates tracking code, and Product API credentials.
 A handy guide for setting up the ruby-aaws gem can be found at:

 [http://snippets.aktagon.com/snippets/413-How-to-access-Amazon-product-data-with-Ruby-AWS-and-the-Amazon-Associates-Web-Services-API](http://snippets.aktagon.com/snippets/413-How-to-access-Amazon-product-data-with-Ruby-AWS-and-the-Amazon-Associates-Web-Services-API).

-The kindle-highlights gem depends on the ruby-aaws gem to grab data about the product from which the highlight came, and will not work without ruby-aaws being set up properly.
+The kindle-highlights gem depends on the ruby-aaws gem to grab data about the product from which the highlight came, and will not work without ruby-aaws being set up properly.</strike>

 **Install**